-The Dead Sea is not a sea, but a 50-mile long by 11-mile wide salt lake between Israel and Jordan.
+The Dead Sea is not a sea but a 50-mile long by 11-mile vast salt lake between Israel and Jordan.
 We call it a sea because it is salty like a sea or the ocean.

 The Dead Sea is the lowest body of water on earth, nearly one-quarter mile below sea level.
-Water from the Jordan River flows in, but because the Dead Sea is lower than the land around it, no water can drain out.
-The hot desert sun evaporates the water about as fast as it flows in from the river, leaving behind salt and other minerals from the Jordan River.
+Water from the Jordan River flows in, but no water can drain out because the Dead Sea is lower than the land around it.
+The hot desert sun evaporates the water about as fast as it flows in, leaving behind salt and other minerals from the Jordan River.

 Other salty lakes exist in dry areas around the world.
 The Caspian Sea in western Asia is the world’s largest lake.
-The Romans thought they had reached the ocean upon finding the Caspian because it was salty.
+The Romans thought they had reached the ocean when they encountered the Caspian’s salty water.
 Utah’s Great Salt Lake and the Aral Sea in Central Asia are also salty lakes.